campa-consortium/pals/source/beamlines.md

 BeamLine:
   name: main_line
   line:
-    - linac_line      # linac_line is used as a subline
+    - linac_line:          # linac_line is used as a subline
-    - lineitem:
-        inherit: linac_line   # Same as above except here...
-        direction: -1         #  parameters like reflection, etc can be use.
+        direction: -1      #  parameters like reflection, etc can be used.
 ```

 Restriction: Infinite recursion of sublines is not allowed.